jku-vds-lab/projection-space-explorer/README.md

 In the "Groups" tab panel users can adjust group settings, automatically define groups by clustering and select different stories.

 ### Group Settings
-One toggle allows users to show or hide items (points).
+One toggle allows users to show or hide items in the scatterplot.
 The other one allows users to show or hide group centers (grey diamonds).

 Users can choose, how the items of a selected group should look like.
 If a user clicks on a group center (grey diamond), all items belonging to that group are highlighted.
 If “Convex Hull” is selected, the items belonging to that group are surrounded by a convex hull.
 If “Star Visualization” is selected, there are lines drawn from the group center to each item.
 If “None” is selected, the points belonging to the group are just highlighted.
+TODO: contours

 ### Define Groups by Clustering
 Automatic Clustering of the projected features can be done in this panel.
-The algorithm used for clustering is HDBSCAN https://hdbscan.readthedocs.io/en/latest/index.html.
+The algorithm used for clustering is HDBSCAN (https://hdbscan.readthedocs.io/en/latest/index.html).
 Parameters can be changed either by adjusting the slider (few clusters...many clusters), or by enabling the "Advanced''-Mode.
 Chosen parameters are always synchronized with the values in the "Advanced'' user inputs.
 Any other possible parameters that could be used for HDBSCAN are set to the default parameters that can be retrieved from the HDBSCAN docs.

 ### Groups and Stories